kolos26/GEOFS-LiverySelector/README.md

 ## Features

-For every supported aircraft you can find the list of avaliable liveries in the livery menu.
-You can open the menu by clicking on the LS logo or simply pressing *l* on your keyboard.
-Here you can star your favourite liveries to show them on the top and search for any livery.
-I'm only planning to support real-life liveries, because most people do not want to share their personal liveries.
+For every supported aircraft, you can find the list of available liveries in the livery menu.
+You can open the menu by clicking on the LS logo or simply pressing [L] on your keyboard.
+Here you can star your favorite liveries to pin them to the top, and search for any livery.
+I'm only planning to support real-life liveries because most people do not want to share their personal liveries.

 ## How to use